 Deemed Lifetime of Efficient Equipment

-The expected measure life is assumed to be 6 years, which is the remaining life of existing furnaces..
+The expected measure life is assumed to be 6 years, which is the remaining life of existing furnaces.

 Deemed Measure Cost

-The capital cost for this measure as a retrofit should be actual if known; if unknown, assume $322..
+The capital cost for this measure as a retrofit should be actual if known; if unknown, assume $322.
 For the early replacement of existing furnaces, the full replacement cost is defined in 5.3.7 Gas High Efficiency Furnace.

 Loadshape